-The names of the collections in Berlin’s vast State Museums hint at what can be seen in the different buildings on Museumsinsel, Kulturforum, and beyond.
+The names of the vast State Museums in Berlin hardly hint at what may be seen in the different buildings on Museumsinsel, Kulturforum, and beyond.
 Collections are better named but often spread through different museum buildings and exhibitions.

 The Main Collections of the Berlin State Museums

-The Berlin State Museums’ vast collections of items from antiquity, the ancient Near East, Byzantium and Islamic art are spread over the museums on Museum Island.
+The Berlin State Museums’ vast collections of items from antiquity, the ancient Near East, Byzantium, and Islamic art are spread over the museums on Museum Island.
 Non-European art and culture (Asian Art and the Ethnological Collection) are on display in the Humboldt Forum in the reconstructed Berlin Schloss on Museum Island.

-European (or western) paintings and sculptures are spread throughout the city but the largest concentration is in Kulturforum and on Museumsinsel:
+European (or Western) paintings and sculptures are divided throughout the city but the largest concentrations are in Kulturforum and on Museumsinsel:

-- 13th to 18th century paintings (Old Masters) are in the Gemäldegalerie (Paintings Gallery).
+- 13th to 18th-century paintings (Old Masters) are in the Gemäldegalerie (Paintings Gallery) in Kulturforum.

-- Late 18th century to First World War works are in the Alte Nationalgalerie (Museums Island) and a selection of sculptures in the Friedrichswerdersche Kirche (near the Humboldt Forum).
+- Late 18th century to First World War paintings and sculptures are in the Alte Nationalgalerie (Museums Island) and a selection of sculptures in the Friedrichswerdersche Kirche (near the Humboldt Forum).

-- Early 20th century to 1960s works are in the Neue Nationalgalerie (currently closed).
+- Early 20th-century to 1960s works are in the Neue Nationalgalerie (Kulturforum).

 - Contemporary art is displayed in the Hamburger Bahnhof.

-- Medieval to 18th century sculptures are mostly in the Bode Museum.
+- Medieval to 18th-century sculptures are mostly in the Bode Museum (Museums Island).

 Museumsinsel Berlin / Museum Island

-The most famous and most important museums in Berlin are on the UNESCO World Cultural Heritage listed Museumsinsel (Museum Island) in the heart of Berlin Mitte.
-Most museums here focus on antiquities but the Old National Gallery has 19th century art, while the Ethnological and Asian Art collections will move into the rebuilt Berlin Schloss in 2019..
+The most famous and most important museums in Berlin are on the UNESCO World Cultural Heritage-listed Museumsinsel (Museum Island) in the heart of Berlin Mitte.
+Most museums here focus on antiquities but the Old National Gallery has 19th-century art, while the Ethnological and Asian Art collections are in the rebuilt Berlin Schloss / Humboldt Forum.

-This island in the Spree River was for centuries at the heart of Berlin – the former Prussian royal palace is being rebuilt – and saw the construction of various museums during the nineteenth century.
-These buildings were extensively damaged during the Second World War and only properly restored at the end of the 20thcentury.
+This island in the Spree River was for centuries at the heart of Berlin.
+The Prussian royal palace, recently rebuilt, was here and was joined by various museums during the nineteenth century.
+These buildings were extensively damaged during the Second World War and only properly restored at the end of the 20th century.

 Work continues to link most of the museums on the island via underground passages and adding a new visitors center — the James-Simon-Galerie opened in July 2019 as the main entrance to the Pergamon and Neues Museum.
 Some museums – including the Pergamon Museum – are being restored in phases with certain galleries periodically closed to visitors.
 The Pergamon will be closed from 23 October 2023 and reopen in phases from 2027.

 Pergamonmuseum / Pergamon Museum